ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 face
 ```

-But I reach the point where the code loses some visiblity, so I'll start using the "def area" to define instructions, and keep the REPL to execute them...
+But I reach the point where the code loses some visibility, so I'll start using the "def area" to define instructions, and keep the REPL to execute them...

 ![my stuff](/blog/2021-09-08-one_day_with_racket/img/05-my_stuff.png)